-THE POWER OF IMMEDIATE-IMPACT GIVING THROUGH THE GRADUATE SCHOOL FUND Support innovative ideas, enhance the student experience, shape unparalleled academics Donors who give flexible, current-use funds to the Graduate School of Arts and Sciences have the greatest opportunity to make an impact at Harvard today.
-These are mission-critical resources that ensure Harvard can address pressing needs, create new opportunities, and sustain core programming.
+THE POWER OF FLEXIBLE, CURRENT-USE GIVING THROUGH THE GRADUATE SCHOOL FUND Help GSAS leadership invest in innovative ideas, enhance the student experience, and support PhD candidates as they explore new ways of conducting research, teaching, mentoring, and learning.
+Donors who give flexible, current-use funds have the greatest opportunity to make an impact at Harvard today.
+During a time like no other, these mission-critical resources ensure that GSAS can address the most pressing needs of students and faculty, create new opportunities, and sustain core activities in a virtual environment.
+DONOR SUPPORT HAS ENABLED GSAS LEADERSHIP TO: